 This easy spinach and potato curry is one of our favorite easy weeknight meals!
 Ready in about 45 minutes, this simple plant-based Indian recipe makes a fantastic dinner.

 This saag aloo with frozen spinach is one of our favorite easy weeknight meals.
-It’s healthy, comforting, and a great way to use up extra frozen spinach or greens you have in your freezer.
+It’s cozy, comforting, and a great way to use up extra frozen spinach or greens you have in your freezer.
 This easy green potato curry is loaded with spices, vegetables, and finished with creamy coconut milk.

 We absolutely love this dish with basmati rice and naan!
 It’s inexpensive and affordable, and makes enough servings to last us a few nights for dinner.